namidudenuwan0527-source/IT1214-Warehouse-Inventory-System/README.md

-This is warehouse system you add item for system and update quantity and get stat about all items or specified item by using item id
+This is warehouse system you can add item to the system and update quantity and get stat about all items or specified item by using item id